 MANAGEMENT DISCUSSION & ANALYSIS AND REPORT ON CORPORATE GOVERNANCE

 In compliance with the provisions of Regulation 34(2)(e) of the SEBI

 (SEBI LODR Regulations''), separate detailed chapters on Management

 BUSINESS RESPONSIBILITY REPORT

-During FY15, your Company has not accepted any deposits from the public
+During FY16, your Company has not accepted any deposits from the public

 within the meaning of the provisions of the Non-Banking Financial